Hawaii Court Records

 How to Seal a Criminal Record in Hawaii

 According to HRS § 831–3.2, interested persons can involve an attorney to assist during the record sealing process.
 To seal a criminal case in Hawaii, requesters have to obtain a Certificate of Expungement from the Department of the Attorney General.
 The process typically begins with the subject mailing a letter requesting sealing to the court that expunged the record.
-Submitted requests should contain the phone contact, full name, and current mailing address of the requestor.
-If the court judge honors the request, the requester will receive the sealing order by mail.
+Submitted requests should contain the phone contact, full name, and current mailing address of the requester.
+If the court judge honors the request, the requester typically receives the sealing order by mail.
 To confirm the sealing of the criminal records, applicants may be able to check online.

 What Crimes Can Be Expunged in Hawaii